da2so/da2so.github.io/_posts/2021-01-30-EfficientDet_Scalable_and_Efficient_Object_Detection.md

 The problem of existing methods for feature fusion is:
 - **FPN**: one-way information flow
 - **PANet**: better accuracy, but high cost of more parameters and computations
-- **NAS-FPN**: requring thousands of GPU hours
+- **NAS-FPN**: requiring thousands of GPU hours

-To improve model efficiency, this paper propose several optimizations for cross-scale connections:
+To improve model efficiency, this paper proposes several optimizations for cross-scale connections:

 1. Remove those nodes that only have one input edge.
 	- Why?